 My week is split into two, for three days I work in a secondary school as an art and textiles technician.
 This involves helping in lessons, keeping the department running smoothly and preparing displays.
 The rest of my week I work on my business at home or in the studio.

 This can be so varied, from emailing, to sending orders, updating social media and planning exciting new projects.
 In my downtime, I love cooking, running and faffing at home!

 What is the most difficult part of being a female entrepreneur?

 I personally love structure and routine.
 I think sometimes I find the uncertainty of running a business quite challenging, from irregular finances to deciding on the direction to take my brand and overcoming hurdles along the way.
 I also think a massive barrier for me is confidence in myself and my skills, sometimes I just need to believe in myself and get on with it!

 My home is quite eclectic, with influences from scandi, mid-century and boho interiors.
 I love having a calm home, but with interesting objects, textures and colours.
 I am renting so I seem to have collected lots of different items that I love over the years.
 Being a textile designer, I have lots of cushions and throws in beautiful colours, which makes my home nice and cosy.

 Interiors trends for 2018 - what has caught your eye?

 I am really enjoying the ‘new neutrals’ at the moment.
 A move away from just grey and white, soft pastel hues of warm plaster, lilac, pinks and mints.

-Looking for a special Mothers Day gift ?
-Why not visit Rowenna's online store and pick one of her colourful designs to treat Mom?
+Visit Rowenna's online store and pick one of her colourful designs.
 And don't forget to follow her on Instagram (so much inspiration) as well as on Pinterest and Twitter!
 All photography by the Designer/ Maker's favourite photographer: Yesen Venema.